jjneely/carolinarscm.org/content/news/2014-01-25-2014-at-capacity-for-girl-participants.md

 ---
-title: 2014 At Capacity for Girl Participants
+title: 2014 At Capacity for Chorister Participants
 author: jjneely
 layout: post
 date: 2014-01-25
-url: /2014/01/2014-at-capacity-for-girl-participants/
+url: /2014/01/2014-at-capacity-for-chorister-participants/
 categories:
   - Uncategorized
 ---
 We can&#8217;t wait for this summer and, obviously, you can&#8217;t either!
-We are now at capacity for girl participants.
+We are now at capacity for chorister participants.
 However, space remains available for adults.
 Send your registration in today!